Epcot’s Mexico Pavilion (Attractions, Entertainment, Dining, and Shopping)

 Gran Fiesta Tour

 Epcot’s Mexico Pavilion is home to one ride.
 This attraction, the Gran Fiesta Tour Starring The Three Caballeros, sits toward the back of the pavilion’s interior.
-Gran Fiesta Tour is a slow-moving boat ride that sets sail down the Rio Grande as it makes its way toward Mexico City.
+This slow-moving boat ride sets sail down the Rio Grande as it makes its way toward Mexico City.

 More than likely, there won’t be a significant line for this attraction.
 But if there is, the line moves quickly unless they are having some technical difficulty.
 Regarding the ride, José Carioca and Panchito Pistoles are looking for Donald Duck.
 They have a concert scheduled in Mexico City and are afraid they won’t make it in time.
 One of the funnier scenes is when Jose and Panchito ask a server if he’s seen a duck.
 You might be surprised at what dish he’s carrying.